Providers Frequently Asked Questions

 This information applies to MO HealthNet and MO HealthNet fee-for-service providers only.
 MO HealthNet managed care health plans are responsible for providing information to their providers in accordance with MO HealthNet managed care contracts.

-Providers can also choose to be notified by e-mail when updates occur to the MO HealthNet web site by subscribing to MO HealthNet News.
+Providers can check MO HealthNet policy changes by visiting the Provider Bulletins page.
+Providers can also choose to be notified by e-mail when updates occur to the MO HealthNet web site by subscribing to MO HealthNet News

 - The provider can receive notification when a new bulletin or e-mail blast is issued or new information is published to the web site.
 This enables providers to be up-to-date on the latest MO HealthNet changes.